AdobeDocs/campaign-web.en/help/v8/audience/about-audiences.md

 -->

 The audience is the main target of your delivery: the recipients who receive the messages.
 The type of audience depends on the target mapping defined in the delivery template.
-See this [section](../msg/delivery-template.md).

-Learn how to use Campaign rule builder and define filtering criteria to select the audience of your messages.
-You can easily use data from an external file, or target Adobe Experience Platform audiences.
+Learn what is a delivery template [in this section](../msg/delivery-template.md).

-To define the audience, you can:
+To define the audience population, you can:

-* Select an existing audience, created in the Client Console.
+* Select an existing audience, created as a list in the Client Console.
 [Learn more](add-audience.md)
+* Select an Adobe Experience Platform audience.
+[Learn more](aep-audience.md)
-* Build a new audience with the rule builder.
+* Build a new audience with the rule builder by defining and combining filtering criteria.
 [Learn more](segment-builder.md)
-* Use an audience from an external file.
+* Use an audience from an external file: this option is only available for standalone email deliveries, and cannot be used in campaign deliveries.
 [Learn more](file-audience.md)

-* Use an Adobe Experience Platform audience.
-[Learn more](aep-audience.md)
+When sending messages in the context of a campaign workflow, the audience is defined in a specific **Read audience** workflow activity.
+In this context, you cannot load an audience from a file for an email delivery, and the audience is defined only in this dedicated activity.
+Learn how to define the audience of your delivery in a campaign workflow [in this section](../workflows/orchestrate-activities.md).

 In addition, you can define control groups to avoid sending messages to a portion of your audience, and measure the impact of your campaigns.
 [Learn more](control-group.md)